History of aesthetics: Plato

-Of the views of Plato on the subject, it is hardly less difficult to gain a clear conception from the Dialogues, than it is in the case of ethical good.
+Pertaining to Plato's views on the subject, it is hardly less difficult to gain a clear conception from the Dialogues, than it is in the case of ethical good.
 In some of these, various definitions of the beautiful are rejected as inadequate by the Platonic Socrates.
 At the same time we may conclude that Plato's mind leaned decidedly to the conception of an absolute beauty, which took its place in his scheme of ideas or self-existing forms.
 This true beauty is nothing discoverable as an attribute in another thing, for these are only beautiful things, not the beautiful itself.
 Love (Eros) produces aspiration towards this pure idea.
 Elsewhere the soul's intuition of the self-beautiful is said to be a reminiscence of its prenatal existence.
 As to the precise forms in which the idea of beauty reveals itself, Plato is not very decided.
 His theory of an absolute beauty does not easily adjust itself to the notion of its contributing merely a variety of sensuous pleasure, to which he appears to lean in some dialogues.
 He tends to identify the self-beautiful with the conceptions of the true and the good, and thus there arose the Platonic formula kalokagathia.
 So far as his writings embody the notion of any common element in beautiful objects, it is proportion, harmony or unity among their parts.
 He emphasizes unity in its simplest aspect as seen in evenness of line and purity of color.
 He recognizes in places the beauty of the mind, and seems to think that the highest beauty of proportion is to be found in the union of a beautiful mind with a beautiful body.
 He had but a poor opinion of art, regarding it as a trick of imitation (mimesis) which takes us another step further from the luminous sphere of rational intuition into the shadowy region of the semblances of sense.
 Accordingly, in his scheme for an ideal republic, he provided for the most inexorable censorship of poets, etc., so as to make art as far as possible an instrument of moral and political training.

 An example of Plato's considerations about poetry is: "For the authors of those great poems which we admire, do not attain to excellence through the rules of any art; but they utter their beautiful melodies of verse in a state of inspiration, and, as it were, possessed by a spirit not their own."